Good stacking is not "more peptides." It is adding the missing piece after the main compound has already defined the problem.

 The most useful stacking answer is sometimes "not yet."

-Do not add a peptide if the anchor is already working.
-If tirzepatide, BPC-157, GLOW, NAD+, or ipamorelin is producing the goal with tolerable side effects, hold the protocol and let the signal mature.
+A working anchor blocks the next peptide.
+When tirzepatide, BPC-157, GLOW, NAD+, or ipamorelin is producing the goal with tolerable side effects, a held protocol lets the signal mature; a second variable only muddies it.

-Do not add a peptide to cover active side effects.
-Nausea, constipation, appetite collapse, elevated resting heart rate, insomnia, fatigue, edema, welts, flushing, or training collapse need stabilization first.
-Another compound can hide the cause.
+Active side effects block a cover-up peptide.
+Nausea, constipation, appetite collapse, elevated resting heart rate, insomnia, fatigue, edema, welts, flushing, or training collapse mark an unstable baseline.
+A compound layered on top hides the cause rather than resolving it.

-Do not stack before the basics are protected.
+Unprotected basics block the whole stack.
 Protein, hydration, electrolytes, resistance training, sleep, bowel function, and injection technique are not optional background details.
 Many "peptide failures" are really support failures.

-Do not mix route problems with stack problems.
-If NAD+ burns, MOTS-c welts, or GHK-Cu stings, fix route, dilution, injection depth, speed, or BAC-water choice before changing the protocol.
+A route problem is not a stack problem.
+When NAD+ burns, MOTS-c welts, or GHK-Cu stings, the fix is route, dilution, injection depth, speed, or BAC-water choice — not a protocol change.

 The Stack Router